pmlmodelling/nctoolkit/docs/source/installing.rst

 While CDO is necessary for the package to work, NCO is an optional dependency.

-If you want to install CDO from source with NetCDF and HDF5 support, you can use one of the bash scripts available `here <https://github.com/r4ecology/nctoolkit/tree/master/cdo_installers>`__
+If you want to install CDO from source with NetCDF and HDF5 support, you can use one of the bash scripts available `here. <https://github.com/r4ecology/nctoolkit/tree/master/cdo_installers>`__